ijlyttle/bsplus/README.md

 ## Nouns

-Usually, we use the words *element* and *tag* interchangeably - we are talking about HTML elements.
+Often we use the words *element* and *tag* interchangeably - we are talking about HTML elements.
 In the grammar of this documentation (and package), it can be useful to think about *direct* objects and *indirect* objects, so the word *tag* is used to denote *direct* objects, and the words *element* or *thing* are used to denote *indirect* objects.

 In the context of a set of piped functions, the first argument will always be the direct object; the name of the first argument of many functions is `tag` - you will be sending the tag through the pipe.